mitra-mah/challenge/README.md

 # challenge

-new Repository
-create a Chatbot using Pusher Channels, JavaScript, Dialogflow, Ngrok Flask.
+we tried to create a Chatbot using Pusher Channels, JavaScript, Dialogflow, Ngrok Flask.
 Creating a virtual environment in python and activate the virtualenv with the below command: env/Scripts/activate in Flask environment, add the following to the .flaskenv file: